dillysluvu/dillysluvu/README.md

 * 🌍  I'm based in 🇻🇳Hanoi, Viet Nam 🇻🇳
 * ✉️  You can contact me at [uyvukieu@gmail.com](mailto:uyvukieu@gmail.com)
 * 🚀  I'm currently working on [Stemist Club](http://github.com/stemistclub)
-* 🧠  I'm learning Linux, Arduino, Assembly, Java, Kotlin, C++, Python, Blender and Rust ...
+* 🧠  I'm learning Linux, Arduino, Assembly, C++ and Rust ...
 * 🤝  I'm open to collaborating on Other Robot or Security project
 * ⚡  I love Linux but my friends find it hilarious.
 They always say, 'What do you want in Linux?
 Isn't Windows better?' 😼